-Starting a business as a corporation, Limited Liability Company (LLC), Limited Liability Partnership (LLP) or Limited Partnership (LP) requires having a Registered Office in Pennsylvania.
+Starting a business as a corporation, Limited Liability Company (LLC), Limited Liability Partnership (LLP), or Limited Partnership (LP) requires having a Registered Office in Pennsylvania.
 Learn what a Registered Office is and the requirements.

-What is a Registered Office?
+What is a registered office?

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
-Service of process refers to the delivery of legal documents, often a summons, subpoena or lawsuit filed against a business entity.
+Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-Why is a Registered Office Required in Pennsylvania?
+Why is a registered office required in Pennsylvania?

-For starters, a Registered Office is required by the Department of State when forming a Pennsylvania LLC, corporation, LLP or LP.
+For starters, a Registered Office is required by the Department of State when forming a Pennsylvania LLC, corporation, LLP, or LP.

-The requirements for an entity to have a Registered Office are formed under Pennsylvania 15 PA Cons Stat § 8825 (LLC) and Statute 15 PA Cons Stat § 1507 (corporation) which mandate registered entities will have and continuously maintain a Registered Office within the state.
-Someone (usually referred to as a Registered Agent) must be available during normal business hours to accept any service of process, notice or demand pertaining to the entity and forward it to the appropriate individuals.
+The requirements for an entity to have a Registered Office are formed under Pennsylvania 15 PA Cons Stat § 8825 (LLC) and Statute 15 PA Cons Stat § 1507 (corporation), which mandate registered entities will have and continuously maintain a Registered Office within the state.
+Someone (usually referred to as a Registered Agent) must be available during normal business hours to accept any service of process, notice, or demand pertaining to the entity and forward it to the appropriate individuals.

 The reason for having one makes sense.
-If a business is owned by a single-person, it’s easy to determine who should be notified in the event of a lawsuit or tax notice.
-However, if a business has several owners, members, partners or business addresses, it could be difficult to determine where time-sensitive documents should go.
+If a business is owned by a single person, it’s easy to determine who should be notified in the event of a lawsuit or tax notice.
+However, if a business has several owners, members, partners, or business addresses, it could be difficult to determine where time-sensitive documents should go.

 Sole proprietorships and general partnerships do not need a Registered Office.

-- Not Receiving Legal Notices – If the listed Registered Office isn’t able to receive legal notices, this doesn’t mean a lawsuit can’t proceed.
-If a process server is unsuccessful in reaching the company’s Registered Office, the court can proceed with the case.
-This could result in a judgement being placed against the business without the owners knowing.
+- Not Receiving Legal Notices – If the listed registered agent cannot receive legal notices, this lawsuit will still proceed.
+If a process server is unsuccessful in reaching the company’s registered agent, the court can proceed with the case.
+This could result in a judgment being placed against the business without the owners knowing.

-- Penalties and Fees – By not maintaining a current Registered Office, penalties and fees can be levied against the entity and in some cases the owners too.
-Once an entity is no longer in good standing with the state, the owners have lost their liability protection and are at risk personally.
+- Penalties and Fees – By not maintaining a current registered agent, penalties and state fees can be levied against the entity and, in some cases, the owners too.
+Once an entity is no longer in good standing with the state, the owners may lose their liability protection and are at risk personally.

 While it can be more convenient and less expensive to use your own address as the Registered Office, it may be better not to.
 Here are a few reasons to consider hiring a Commercial Registered Office Provider (CROP).

 - Privacy – The address of the Registered Office becomes public record and is available for anybody to see.
 This can be especially concerning if someone is doing business on the side and they don’t want their employer knowing about the business.
 Also, if the business is sued, the notice will be delivered to the address on file.
-This could mean employees, customers or even neighbors witnessing the event.
-There is always the remote possibility a vindictive litigant or upset customer showing up at your house.
+This could mean employees, customers, or even neighbors witnessing the event.
+There is always the remote possibility of a vindictive litigant or upset customer showing up at your house.

 - Availability – Pennsylvania requires someone to be available at the Registered Office during normal business hours.
 The biggest issue with availability, especially if a home address is used, is if someone isn’t available to accept the legal documents.